RayHightower/RayHightower.com/_posts/2022-08-11-using-stories-to-build-your-business.markdown

 If the customer is the hero of the story, what role do we play as business owners?

 The business owner is the guide.
-We prode the path (in the form of a product or service) that enables the hero (the customer) to fully develop their heroic skills.
+We guide the hero along the path (in the form of our product or service) that enables the hero (the customer) to fully develop their heroic skills.

 ### Further Steps

-_Building a Story Brand_ explores the SB7 Framework and the motivations behind it in detail.
-Well worth the reading time.
+_Building a Story Brand_ describes other points of the SB7 Framework in detail, while offering advice on using SB7 to grow our businesses.
+The book is well worth the reading time.

-# Out-Takes

-### Why This Works

-You may recall the proverb: _A confused mind always says no_.
-Humans find comfort in clarity and we are repulsed by confusion.

-Humans remember stories better than

-Humans remember stories.
-Humans are moved by stories.
-Before we had the written word, we told each other stories to get our points accross.
-With writing, stories live even longer.

-Content for Using Stories to Build Your Business goes here.

->In a story, audiences must always know who the hero is, what the hero wants, who the hero has to defeat to get what they want, what tragic thing will happen if the hero doesn't win, and what wonderful thing will happen if they do.<br/><br/>The same is true for the brand you represent.<br/><br/>~Donald Miller